Cost of Living in Idaho [2024]

 Idaho offers rental opportunities for all, with everything from apartment complexes to remote cabins.
 In Idaho, you can choose just how much space you want between you and your neighbor, which is an uncommon luxury in more densely populated states.

 If you are looking to move somewhere where you can fully enjoy each season and have the vast wilderness in your backyard, Idaho might be the place for you.
-Register with Apartment List today and start browsing hundreds of apartments available for rent in Idaho!
+Register with Apartment List today or start browsing hundreds of apartments available for rent in Idaho!

 FAQs: Cost of Living in Idaho